PHPOffice/PHPWord/docs/general.rst

 Basic example
 -------------

-The following is a basic example of the PHPWord library.
+The following is a basic example of the PhpWord library.
 More examples are provided in the `samples folder <https://github.com/PHPOffice/PHPWord/tree/master/samples/>`__.

 .. code-block:: php

-    require_once '../src/PhpWord/PhpWord.php';
+    require_once 'src/PhpWord/Autoloader.php';
+    PhpOffice\PhpWord\Autoloader::register();

     $phpWord = new \PhpOffice\PhpWord\PhpWord();